 This site contains affiliate links.
 As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.
 Full Disclosure Here.

 Every once in a while something comes along that tickles my fancy because it is just so darn much fun.
 When that fun item is coupled with solid functionality, I am thrilled.

 Such is the case with the SunBell Solar Lamp and the Little Sun.
 Both are 100% solar powered, simple to use, and a delight to look at.
 And of course, I have one of each to give away to lucky Backdoor Survival readers.

 So what are they and how do they work?
 Let us take them one at a time, starting with the SunBell.

 The SunBell Solar Lamp and Phone Charger

 The SunBell is a lightweight solar-powered lamp that is totally powered by the sun.
-It consists of a lamp shade that also serves as a stand, LED light, USB phone charging port, charging cable, internal battery, and of course, the solar panel itself.
+It consists of a lampshade that also serves as a stand, LED light, USB phone charging port, charging cable, internal battery, and of course, the solar panel itself.

-The SunBell can be used as a lantern and as flashlight.
+The SunBell can be used as a lantern and a flashlight.
 You can stand the lampshade on its base, slip the battery/LED fixture into the slots on top, and use the SunBell for task lighting.
 There is a flexible neck so you can easily adjust the task light for close work or reading.

 Or, if you wish, you can hang it from a doorknob or a ceiling hook as a hanging lamp.
 There are lots of possibilities!

 But there is more.
-You can detach the lamp and battery from the unit and hang it around your neck, giving you some hands free lighting as you wander around in the dark.
+You can detach the lamp and battery from the unit and hang it around your neck, giving you some hands-free lighting as you wander around in the dark.